 Special Dietary Requirements and Allergies

-Krispy Kreme publishes nutrition and allergen information on its official website, and most shops can pull up the same data on request.
+Krispy Kreme publishes nutrition, dietary, and allergen information on its official website, and most shops can pull up the same data on request.
 The most common allergens at the chain are:

 - Wheat / gluten: Every doughnut is built on a wheat-flour dough.
 There is no gluten-free option.